What is Section 504?

 Section 504 is a federal law enacted in 1973, which states….

 “No otherwise qualified individual with a disability in the United States…, shall solely by reason of her or his handicap, be excluded from participation in, be denied the benefits of or be subjected to discrimination under any program or activity receiving Federal financial assistance….”

-Section 504 of the rehabilitation Act of 1973 is a civil right law that prohibits discrimination on basis of disability.
+Section 504 of the Rehabilitation Act of 1973 is a civil rights law that prohibits discrimination on basis of disability.
 Public entities receiving federal funding are required to follow this provision of the law.